APSU - Marks Building, Clarksville, TN 37040

-On the transitional pathway juniors take one three-hour college course each semester and seniors take two three-hour courses each semester for a total of up to 18 college credits.
+On the Fine Arts and Transitional Pathways juniors take one three-hour college course each semester and seniors take two three-hour courses each semester for a total of at least 18 college credits.
 Students who earn an associates degree will have a total of 60 college credits.

 May I take more than the required number of college courses?